 Check-in from 2 p.m. on the Panagiota.
 Dinner on board.
 Overnight stay in Piraeus.

-The island of Siphnos, which is famous for its ceramic artwork, is only inhabited away from the coast, as its coast drops mainly steeply into the sea.
+The island of Siphnos, which is famous for its ceramic artwork, is only inhabited away from the coast, because its coast drops mainly steeply into the sea.
 The cycling tour begins in the harbour of Kamares.
 The route leads through a green, hilly terraced landscape to the central highlands with the island’s capital Kastro, which is a defensive settlement built on a steep cliff face and has been a listed and protected town since 1975.
-In the afternoon the ship will bring you to Syros, where you can round off the day in one of the numerous cafes on the spacious harbour promenade.
+In the afternoon we enjoy a longer cruise to Kea.
+Along the way we throw anchor for a refreshing swim stop.
+Overnight in Kea.

 We have breakfast and unload.
 Individual departure follows, or you can extend your holiday in Greece.

 The Cyclades are relatively susceptible to wind.
-Normally this results in only a minor modification of the tour route, however in strong wind conditions the travel route may have to differ markedly from the planned route.
-Our substitute tour leads you into the Argosaronic Gulf, one of the most historic regions of Greece: We cross between the Greek mainland and the Peloponnesian and discover the islands of Egina, Poros, Hydra, Spetses and the Methana peninsula.
+Normally this results in only a minor modification of the tour route.
+However by strong wind conditions the travel route may markedly differ from the planned route.
+Our substitute tour leads you for the entire week into the Saronic Gulf, one of the most historic regions of Greece: We cross between the Greek mainland and the Peloponnesian and discover the islands of Egina, Poros, Hydra, Spetses and the Methana peninsula.
 A highlight of this journey is a visit to the ancient Epidauros with the best preserved theatre in Greece.

 RATING – Moderate to Hilly